 The Ergohuman series is made of three upholstery combinations and all of those models have the option to add a headrest.
 The headrest isn’t really a headrest though, it’s more of a neck roll, designed to fit inside the crutch of your neck.
 This provides support for your neck and head.
 Because of this design it will protrude out from the backrest and if you are too tall or too short it will become an uncomfortable annoyance.
 Some customers, over the years, have found they don’t like it after they have purchased the chair.
 They’ve then called to ask about removal.

-With the least expensive options starting at $600, the Ergohuman series is anything but a cheap chair.
+With the least expensive options starting around $900, the Ergohuman series is anything but a cheap chair.
 For many customers this price tag seems out of reach.
 There are a lot of “other” chairs available and even some Ergohuman knock offs that are closer to the $300-$400 range.

 Buying Tips: While the Ergohuman is more expensive than a lot of other chairs on the market, its knock offs fail to capitalize on the Ergohumans comfort.
 It’s also important to know that the Ergohuman’s real competition is the likes of the Aeron and Leap chairs.
 These chairs retail for $900+ and the Ergohuman compares favorably to these products.